csm-adapt/karon/README.rst

 ======
-convey
+karon
 ======

-Much like Charon, `convey` transports information across the chasm that divides tabular data structures, like Excel and SQL, and hierarchical data structures, such as JSON, XML, and MongoDB.
+Much like the eponymous figure from Greek literature, `karon` transports information across the chasm that divides tabular data structures, like Excel and SQL, and hierarchical data structures, such as JSON, XML, and MongoDB.

 Description